nlemoing/resume-generator/articles/nyc-biking.md

 It turned out that bike rides to Randall's were the lesser of these evils.
 I was able to take the same 1st Avenue route as I did for my commute to work, this time continuing all the way up to 101st street before biking across the river on a footbridge.
-In total, the bike took me under 40 minutes.
+In total, the bike took me less than 40 minutes.

 Although the scenery on the bike up there wasn't too spectacular, it was interesting seeing the transition between neighborhoods moving north.
-Laundromats and bagel shops in the east village are replaced by large glass office and condo buildings in midtown.
+Laundromats and bagel shops in the East Village are replaced by large glass office and condo buildings in midtown.
-These are followed the higher-brow restaurants and apartments before finally fading into the housing projects that are so common along the east river.
+These are followed by higher-brow restaurants and apartments before finally fading into the housing projects that are so common along the East River.

 <figure>
 <div class='image-gallery'>